koksalp/CS50x/README.md

 Since this is a chrome extension, a file named manifest.json exists.
 It includes the necessary information that describes the characteristic of this extension and tells browser how it should behave when installed.

-Image files with .png extension are use to increase the visuality.
+Image files with .png extension are used to increase the visuality.
 The image named change.png is used for describing the button where user can switch between two languages.
 All the other images are just different size of the same image.
-Both of them needs to be in manifesst.json for several reasons.
+Both of them needs to be in manifest.json for several reasons.